Flooring experts lay down their advice on the best carpet for living rooms

-How do you choose the best carpet for living rooms?
+What you need to think about when choosing the best carpet for living rooms

-When choosing the right carpet for your space there are two main considerations: material and pile.
+When choosing the right carpet for your space there are five main considerations: material, pile, design, practicality and cost.

 Wool is a great choice for all kinds of areas of the home, including when it comes to choosing the best carpet for stairs.

-“A wool carpet is a wonderful choice for a living room because wool has a textured design adding depth and subtle visual interest to the floor, always a great look for any stylish living room," says Alexandra Hindle from Cormar Carpets.
-"With sustainability at the forefront in 2023, using products that are less harmful to the environment is always a great idea.
+“A wool carpet is a wonderful choice for a living room because wool has a textured design adding depth and subtle visual interest to the floor, always a great look for any stylish living room," adds Alexandra Hindle from Cormar Carpets.

-"Carpets crafted from natural, renewable materials such as wool are a perfect choice.
-Wool is a fabulous fibre, natural, renewable, high quality and can luxurious under foot.
-A great insulator and naturally flame retardant, wool carpets are the perfect choice for any lounge.”
+"It's a fabulous fibre, natural, renewable, high quality and can feel luxurious under foot," she adds, "and as it's also a great insulator and naturally flame retardant, it's the perfect choice for any lounge.”

-Manmade carpets, such as those made from polypropylene or nylon, offer a very hardwearing alternative to 100% wool.
-While they are often specified for areas of high traffic, if you are prepared to pay a little more you can find synthetic carpets that are manufactured specifically to feel soft underfoot — perfect for rooms meant for comfort.
+And, while they are often specified for areas of high traffic, if you are prepared to pay a little more, you can find synthetic carpets that are manufactured specifically to feel soft underfoot – perfect for rooms meant for comfort.

 “Some manmade fibres, like nylon 6.6, offer the same benefits as wool carpets but with better cleaning and maintenance properties,” says Gregory Powley-Lynch, operations director at Elements London.

-A popular alternative to wholly synthetic carpets are wool blend carpets.
+A popular alternative to wholly synthetic carpets are wool blend carpets such as this Scirocco wool blend from Tapi Carpets & Floors.
 These are also known as '80/20 wool' due to the fact that they are usually 80% wool and 20% something else, such as polypropylene.

 There are many different types of natural flooring and some are better suited to living rooms than others, with jute being one of the most popular options.